How to Make an Easy Garden Flag

 To help secure the boards on the back, I use wood glue in addition to the nails.
 (NOTE-if you want your easy garden flag to point to the right, be sure to make sure it points to the left during this step)

-I nailed the top and bottom board in place first, so the boards wouldn’t shift.
+I nailed the top and bottom boards in place first so the boards wouldn’t shift.
 I continued using one nail for each board.

-Print the star template on your computer and cut out the stars carefully with a craft knife (or scissors).
+Print the star template on your computer and carefully cut out the stars with a craft knife (scissors).

 Tape off the top left blue section.
 I made this one 5.5 x 5.5